AlexanderKosik/software_design/content/material/vcs.md

 # What is a Version Control System

 A Version Control System (VCS) is a software system which tracks files and tracks changes to these files.
-With a CVS it is possible to:
+With a VCS it is possible to:

 - Log changes: We can see exactly what files have changed at which point in time
 - Recovery: We can get back to previous file version.
 With that we can easily undo mistakes or try out new things